ddangkong/tankbind_gui/README.md

 Python

 # --- Path Settings ---
-PDB_ROOT = "C:/Users/YourUser/Documents/TestPDBs/" # Path to the folder containing your PDB files
+PDB_ROOT = "C:/Users/YourUser/Documents/TestPDBs/" # Path to the folder where you saved PDB files in step 3
 CENTER_PATH = "C:/Users/YourUser/Documents/center_coords.txt" # Path to the center coordinates file
 TANKBIND_DIR = "C:/Users/YourUser/Documents/TankBind" # Path to the TankBind model folder
 OUT_DIR = "C:/Users/YourUser/Documents/TankBind_Results" # Path where result files will be saved
 # ...
 (Modify other paths as needed) ...
 Since we are using a unified environment, you do not need to modify paths like PYMOL_PYTHON or AUTODOCK_VINA_EXECUTABLE.

-4. Run the Application
+5. Run the Application
 Once all settings are configured, run the application with the following command:

 Bash